 Providing a variety of communication musings from one of the most influential thought leaders in the PR industry, Mark My Words was created by author and technology advocate Mark Borkowski to share his thoughts on the industry.
-Tackling PR issues and the meaning behind communication forms, be them visual, social, or traditional methods, Mark uses his expertise to provide a breakdown of a variety of campaigns and happenings in current affairs.
-Ranging across popular culture including print, film and social media, Mark My Words delivers detailed and insightful analysis on topics including the augmentation of reality, political PR highlights, and unearthing the true meaning and intent behind PR messages.
+Tackling PR issues and the meaning behind communication forms, be they visual, social, or traditional, Mark uses his expertise to provide a breakdown of various campaigns and trends across the industry.
+Mark’s own experience has seen him promote acts such as Cirque de Soleil, Michael Jackson and the Three Tenors, and he is also responsible for what was quite possibly the first major social networking campaign (with the relaunch of Wispa).
+Mark My Words delivers detailed and insightful analysis on topics including the augmentation of reality, political PR highlights, and unearthing the true meaning and intent behind PR messages.

 The fundamentals of working with bloggers are the same as with traditional journalists at traditional media outlets: respect their schedules; take time to read their material to learn their interests; and only contact them if/when they want to be contacted.

 Vuelio’s blog ranking methodology takes into consideration social sharing, topic-related content and post frequency.
 Profiles of these PR blogs and their authors can be found in the Vuelio Media Database.